lauralwd/azolla_phd_thesis/source/13_chapter_3_hidden-treasures.md

 _Azolla_ ferns are particularly interesting to study from a metagenomic perspective.
 They host substantial quantities of di-nitrogen fixing symbiotic _Nostoc azollae_ protected inside specialised leaf cavities [@Campbell1893; @Nierzwicki-Bauer1989].
-These cavities contain a mucus-like substance [@Forni1998], presumably rich in ammonia [@Newton1976], containing the primary symbiont.
+These cavities contain a mucus-like substance [@Forni1998], containing the primary symbiont which presumably releases ammonia [@Newton1976].
 The appropriate genus of the main _Azolla_ symbiont has been prone to debate; it is also known as _Anabaena azollae_ and _Trichormus azollae_.
 Here, we name the symbiont _N. azollae_ for consistency with our earlier work and consider the alternate names synonymous.
-High sequence identity amongst _N. azollae_ genomes taken from various _Azolla_ species indicates _N. azollae_ was likely introduced once in the symbiosis [Chapter \ref{it takes two}\; @Dijkhuizen2021].
+High sequence identity amongst _N. azollae_ genomes taken from various _Azolla_ species indicates that _N. azollae_ was likely introduced once in the symbiosis [Chapter \ref{it takes two}\; @Dijkhuizen2021].
-Consequently, all cyanobacterial strains endophytic to _Azolla_ are likely the same cyanobacterial genus, perhaps even species.
+Consequently, all _N. azollae_ strains endophytic to _Azolla_ are likely the same cyanobacterial genus, perhaps even species.
 At the fern Shoot Apical Meristem (SAM) lies a -somewhat ironically named- seed colony of motile _N. azollae_ filaments [Chapter \ref{it takes two}\; @Dijkhuizen2021, @Campbell1893].
 Developing leaves encapsulate part of this seed colony as inoculum for every leaf's new cavity [@Campbell1893; @Nierzwicki-Bauer1989; @Perkins1993].
 _Azolla_ ferns systematically transfer their symbiotic cyanobacteria to the next generations via their megaspores (+@fig:fig1_life-cycle).
 The method of innoculation of these megasporocarps is thought to be similar to that of leaves [@Campbell1893; @Nierzwicki-Bauer1989; @Perkins1993].
 However, recent papers theorised that the symbiont entered the fern megaspores via small channels [@Ran2010; @Zheng2009].
-We theorise that early developing spore primordia of either gender encapsulate part of the cyanobacterial seed-colony based on confocal imagery [Chapter \ref{it takes two}\; @Dijkhuizen2021], thereby mirroring the mechanism by which inoculates leaves.
+We theorise that early developing spore primordia of either gender encapsulate part of the cyanobacterial seed-colony based on confocal imagery [Chapter \ref{it takes two}\; @Dijkhuizen2021], thereby mirroring the mechanism by which leaves are innoculated.
 Regardless the method of innoculation, _Azolla_ megasporocarps retain the cyanobacteria, which then develop into resting stages called akinetes.
 Microsporocarps lose the symbiont throughout their development.
 Electron and confocal microscopy of cyanobacterial resting stages inside microspores support this theory [Chapter \ref{it takes two}\; @Dijkhuizen2021, @Caiola1992].

-_Azolla_ leaves and spores harbour by at least one other bacterium, as was shown in multiple species [@Gates1980; @Wallace1986; @Petro1987; @Caiola1988; @Plazinski1990; @Cohen2004; @Banach2019].
+_Azolla_ leaves and spores harbour at least one other bacterium, as was shown in multiple species [@Gates1980; @Wallace1986; @Petro1987; @Caiola1988; @Plazinski1990; @Cohen2004; @Banach2019].
 These additional bacteria are likely limited in number and remain relatively understudied compared to the main symbiont _N. azollae_.
 While these bacteria were observed inside leaf pockets and spores by electron microscopy by various labs [@Wallace1986; @Nierzwicki-Bauer1990; @Carrapico1991; @Zheng2009], it remains unknown if they are also present in the SAM seed colony.
 Culture and electron microscopy-based techniques may be unreliable in attributing a species identification to a microbe and have led to uncertainty in comparing results generated in the previous century.
 Conversely, the apparent benefit of culture-based techniques is the availability of bioassays and transformation, as in @Banach2019 and @Plazinski1990.
-The uncertainty in classifying bacteria to a genus or species complicates estimating the identity and diversity of microbes endophytic to _Azolla_ [@Nierzwicki-Bauer1991; @Leonardi1993].
+The uncertainty in classifying bacteria to a genus or species complicates estimating the identity and diversity microbial endophytes in _Azolla_ [@Nierzwicki-Bauer1991; @Leonardi1993].
 Nonetheless, _Arthrobacter_ is the most well-known genus associated with _Azolla_ ferns in these studies [@Petro1987].
 It remains unclear if all species previously characterised by morphological features are identical or distinct bacteria.
 In Chapter \ref{foul play} [@Dijkhuizen2018], we found DNA sequences of Rhizobiales and Burkholderiales associated with _A. filiculoides_.
-These may be genome sequences of the bacteria observed earlier in earlier work.
+These may be genome sequences of the bacteria observed in earlier work.
-Additionally, we found evidence that these microbes may be present in the _Azolla_ genus as a whole but not in the surrounding water we sampled, based on 16S data and read recruitment to reference genomes.
+Additionally, we found evidence that these microbes may be present more widely in differing species of the _Azolla_ genus; they were not detected in the surrounding water we sampled, based on 16S data and read recruitment to reference genomes.

 Regarding the function of _Azolla_ associated bacteria, many theories coexist in the literature that are not mutually exclusive.
 In our previous work [Chapter \ref{foul play}\; @Dijkhuizen2018], we wondered whether these bacteria are foul players parasitising on the nitrogen fixed in the _Azolla_ symbiosis or if they are a third symbiotic party of benefit to the symbiosis, as did @Carrapico1991.